johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 However, it is also possible to separate the multi-signer functionality into a separate agent.
-This agent sits next to the signer, and is under the same administrative control, but is a separate piece of software.
-When using this design each signer has an agent attached next to it.
-Each agent is configured as a “secondary nameserver” to a signer and receives the (signed) zone from this signer.
+This agent sits next to the signer, and is under the same administrative control (the "DNS Provider"), but is a separate piece of software.
+When using this design each signer has an MSA attached next to it.
+Each MSA is configured as a “secondary nameserver” to a signer and receives the (signed) zone from this signer.

-The “separate agent” design has the major advantage of leaving the signer almost entirely out of the multi-signer complexity.
-The requirements are only that the “signer” treats the “agent” as a normal secondary (sends NOTIFY messages and responds to zone transfer requests) and that the “agent” has a configuration that allows it to make changes to zones that the “signer” serves (most commonly via TSIG-signed DNS UPDATEs, but other models are possible).
+The “separate MSA” design has the major advantage of leaving the signer almost entirely out of the multi-signer complexity.
+The requirements are only that the “signer” treats the MSA as a normal secondary (sends NOTIFY messages and responds to zone transfer requests) and that the MSA has a mechanism that allows it to make changes to zones upstream of the “signer” to satisfy the multi-signer requirements for synchronization of certain RRsets in the apex of the zone.

 In this document the design using a separate MSA is used, while pointing out that it is possible to integrate this into a future